What should our future look like?

 Economic success is the top priority.
-The environment and people are resources that are used to maximize profits.
+Environment and people are resources that are used for the benefit of maximising profits.

-Economy, society and the environment are equitable, largely independent systems.
+Economy, society and the environment are equal and largely independent systems.
 At the points of contact, interests are balanced.

 The company is part of society is part of the overall system of living nature.
 Economic activity is sustainable if it makes a meaningful contribution to the higher-level systems.

 The 17 Sustainable Development Goals (SDGs) are the framework for this.